aidarwin/aws_croc_captures_to_datalake/README.md

   <dt>Data Engineering</dt>
   <dd>Lab 3 - Uploading your source data to landing zone </dd>
   <dd>Lab 4 - Creating Landing to Bronze pipelines</dd>

+  1 Notebook for all (pass in source and target file as parameters)

+  The landing bronze pipeline does the following :
+  Saves the file into delta format
+  Does insert and update (3 croc files for each time period where we will insert three times)

   <dd>Lab 5 - Creating Bronze to Silver pipelines</dd>

+  1 Notebook for all captures
+  1 Notebook for zones
+  1 Notebook for crocs
+  1 Notebook for date

+  The bronze to silver notebook does the following :
+  Persists schema for files (declares data types) Transforms the data e.g. Transpose.

   <dd>Lab 6 - Creating Silver to Gold pipelines</dd>

+  1 Notebook

+  The silver to gold notebook does the following :
+  Aggregates data for easy analysis e.g. number of captures group by year

 </dl>

 ## Pandas